qt-learning/to-do-app-assignment-start/README.md

 	• Download the updated To-Do app project from the link below if you have not already got it.
 	• Open the project in Qt Creator.
 	• Experiment with adapting the user interface and adding a timer to a "toDoItem".
-	• The timer can simply just display the amount of seconds passed since the task has been added and stops when the item is ticked.
-Or if you are feeling adventurous, you can design some functionality that you would like to see in a To-Do application!
+	• The timer can simply just display the number of seconds that have passed since the task has been added and stops when the item is ticked.
+ 	   Or, if you are feeling adventurous, you can design some functionality that you would like to see in a To-Do application!
-	• Be sure to think about usability and refer back to the previous courses if you need to refresh your memory.
+	• Be sure to think about usability and refer to the previous courses if you need to refresh your memory.